killianglavo-coder/Quantitative-and-Qualitative-Analysis-----LLMs-Comparison/README.md

 Synthesised results into a written report and presentation, summarising methodology, findings and governance recommendations.

 # Skills Used:
-Applied statistical analysis techniques in Excel to test for anchoring bias across model outputs.
+Applied statistical analysis techniques to test for anchoring bias across model outputs.

 Used structured qualitative coding to compare AI and human reasoning patterns.

+Created python code to visualise key metrics used in analysis.

 # Metric Definition: